-Something unique to the GDPR (General Data Protection Regulation) compared with previous European data protection laws is the scope of its application.
+The GDPR (General Data Protection Regulation) is characterised by its widespread departure from previous European data protection laws – and one area where this is particularly the case is the scope of its application.

 Not only does the GDPR apply to processing activities carried out within the EU but it also applies to data controllers and processors worldwide who process EU residents’ data where such processing relates to: